peteratticusberg/orc/README.md

 `## Tags` - a comma delimited list of tags that apply to the coin

-Note: A lot of the coins just have soundbites at the moment and no Overview.
+Note: A lot of coins currently just have soundbites at the moment and no overview.
 For an example of a coin with an overview see AMB, VEN, LEND, XBY, or WABI.